 There are many factors that lead to procrastination.
 There are a few broad categories that most time wasting falls into.

 Perfectionists will often struggle with indecision.
 Some things may never become perfect, and putting too much focus on perfection will mean too much time spent on one job.
 Splitting the work into smaller tasks is one way to deal with it more effectively.

-A fear of being judged can be the main cause of procrastination.
+Fear of being judged can be the main cause of procrastination.
 It could be fear of failure or even success.
-Neither of these are something to be ashamed of.
-Success should be celebrated, and failure is the best way or learning.
-Think less about what others may think and more on trying your best at the task on hand.
+Neither of these is something to be ashamed of.
+Success should be celebrated, and failure is the best way of learning.
+Think less about what others may think and more about trying your best at the task at hand.

 3. Thrill Seeking.